vishnubishen/terraform02/README.md

-# VPC with servers in private and public subnets
+# Terraform Code for creating VPC with servers in private and public subnets